BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/quest_of_the_ringbearer.md

 At the end of each Evil Move phase, D6 Warg models may enter the board via the rules for Reinforcements, from a board edge chosen by the player with Priority.
 A different board edge may be chosen for each Warg.

-**PARTICIPANTS**

-**Good:** Frodo Baggins with Sting and Mithril Coat; Samwise Gamgee; Meriadoc Brandybuck; Peregrin Took; Aragorn - Strider with bow; Legolas Greenleaf; Gimli, son of Glóin; Boromir of Gondor with shield; Haldir with Elf bow; 6 Wood Elf Warriors with Elf bow.

-**Evil:** 2 Moria Goblin Captains; Wild Warg Chieftain; 24 Moria Goblins: 8 with shield, 8 with spear, 8 with Orc bow; 18 Wild Wargs.

 ![](../media/scenarios/quest_of_the_ringbearer/lothlorien.jpg)

 ---

 ## ARAGORN'S STAND

+**PARTICIPANTS**

+**Good:** Frodo Baggins with Sting and Mithril Coat; Aragorn - Strider with bow; Legolas Greenleaf; Gimli, son of Glóin.

+All Good models have an Elven Cloak.

+**Evil:** Lurtz; Uruk-hai Scout Captain with two-handed weapon; 24 Uruk-hai Scouts: 8 with shield, 8 with Uruk-hai bow, 8 with no additional wargear.

 **LAYOUT**